“Judy’s Quinoa Salad”

 Chicken: Nearly any boneless, skinless chicken breasts will work in this recipe, as long as they're not overly flavorful from spices or marinades.
 A store-bought rotisserie chicken is an easy option, or you can plan ahead and cook a couple of extra chicken breasts whenever you're making chicken, so you have extra cooked chicken for this recipe without any extra work.

-Make-Ahead Tip: This recipe can easily be made in advance and refrigerated until serving.
-It makes a large bowl of salad – perfect for sharing at a party, or for storing leftovers in the fridge for lunches and snacks throughout the week.
+Make-ahead tip: This recipe can easily be made in advance and refrigerated until serving.
+It makes a large bowl of salad – perfect for sharing at a party, or for storing leftovers in the fridge for meal prep, lunches and snacks throughout the week.